smart-home-oss/parent/docs/TRAVIS.md

 Integrate travis with bintray:

 Test locally
-In Maven’s setting.xml file, add the following section to declare your Bintray credentials.
+In Maven’s `setting.xml file`, add the following section to declare your Bintray credentials.
 Use your API key as your password (not your login password):

     <server>
         <id>bintray-smart-home-oss-maven</id>